Skip to content

 • Mechanism: Acoustic streaming + cavitation from ultrasonic tip oscillation

-• Tip: Do not contact canal walls — the tip must oscillate freely for maximum acoustic streaming
+• Tip: Minimizing contact with canal walls allows the tip to oscillate freely, which helps optimize acoustic streaming

-• Best for: Routine use in all RCT; strongest evidence for improved cleaning
+• Well-suited for: Routine use in all RCT; most studied activation method for improved cleaning

 Sonic Activation (e.g., EndoActivator)

-• Mechanism: Low-frequency vibration of flexible polymer tips creates turbulent flow
+• Mechanism: Low-frequency vibration of flexible polymer tips creates hydrodynamic oscillatory flow

 • Advantage: Flexible polymer tips reduce risk of dentin damage vs metal ultrasonic tips

-• Best for: Practices without ultrasonic units; curved canals where metal tips risk ledging
+• Well-suited for: Practices without ultrasonic units; curved canals where metal tips risk ledging

 Manual Dynamic Activation (MDA)